bumbummen99/monerod-pi/README.md

 # Monerod Pi
-A simple Ubuntu server imnage for raspberry pi with monero full node installed and ready.
+A simple Ubuntu server image for raspberry pi with monero full node installed and ready.

 # Setup
 1) Simply download and write the image to your SD card using etcher or similar software.